Rible-Sim/Rible.jl/notes/general.md

 # Body & Coordinates
-Immutable properties, and coordinates type informations. passed around with no allocations.
+Immutable properties, and coords type informations. passed around with no allocations.

-Mutable states, and coordinates cache.
+Mutable states, and coords cache.

-Typical calling methods: use the properties and coordinates type to mutate state and cache.
+Typical calling methods: use the properties and coords type to mutate state and cache.

 Question: what about joints? can it be fully immutable?
 Or immutable/mutable pairs?